 President, First Protective

-Eric is a 28-year veteran of the financial services industry with extensive life insurance and annuity expertise.
+Eric has over three decades of experience in the financial services industry with extensive life insurance and annuity expertise.
 His sales, marketing and distribution responsibilities have spanned independent producer, brokerage, broker-dealer and financial institutions channels.
-Most recently Eric served as the chief distribution officer for the U.S. life and annuity business of Foresters Financial.
+Prior to joining First Protective, Eric most recently served as the chief distribution officer for the U.S. life and annuity business of Foresters Financial.

 Eric has a long history with Protective Life, having served as vice president and national marketing director in the company’s life and annuity division from 2001 to 2011.
 He has held other key leadership roles with Liberty Mutual, Irish Life of North America, Zurich Kemper Life, GE Capital Assurance and Confederation Life.
 Eric is also a decorated veteran of the United States Air Force, where he served as a Russian linguist and intelligence analyst in the U.S. and overseas.

 A magna cum laude graduate of Georgia State University, Eric also has executive education experience at both Harvard Business School and the Wharton School of the University of Pennsylvania.
-He is active in many industry and community organizations, and is presently moving back to Birmingham from New England with Shari, his wife of 29 years.
-He has one adult son, Colin, who is a University of Alabama graduate and an editor at an educational publishing firm.
+He is active in many industry and community organizations, and resides in Birmingham with his wife, Shari.